 Request Validation

 Request validation is at the heart of Kori's type-safe development experience.
 Kori's extensible validation system provides type-safe, runtime validation with automatic type generation - no casting required.
-While Kori's architecture is designed to support different validation libraries, we officially provide first-class Zod integration, with additional support for Standard Schema.
+Using Standard Schema, Kori supports multiple validation libraries including Zod, Valibot, and ArkType.

 Setup

-npm install @korix/zod-schema-adapter zodSet up your Kori application with validation:
+npm install @korix/std-schema-adapter @standard-schema/spec zodSet up your Kori application with validation:

 import { createKori } from '@korix/kori';